Credit Myths - The truth about Credit

 Closing an account won’t necessarily improve or lower a credit score, what is more important is how you use your accounts – e.g. if you make all repayments on time, this may be seen as a positive indicator.
 If you have applied for a lot of credit cards, it may indicate that you are reliant on credit, which may not be a positive sign for lenders.
 However, if you have old accounts that you rarely use, but have a good history of repayments, this will be reflected in your credit history.

-One other thing to consider is that lenders will look at how much credit you already have available and how much you are using, so if you had a large overall credit limit, this may be a negative.
+One other thing to consider is that lenders will look at how much credit you already have available and how much you are using, so if you have a large overall credit limit, this may be seen negatively if you then make an application for more credit.

 Does my partner affect my credit score?

 Living with someone else or being in a relationship would not affect your Equifax Credit Score or be recorded in your credit report unless you are financially associated with them.
-Financial associations are created when you apply for a joint credit agreement e.g. a joint mortgage, a joint overdraft or joint loan and may have an effect on a loan application if the lender uses associate data in their score.
+Financial associations are created when you apply for a joint credit agreement e.g. a joint mortgage, a joint overdraft, joint loan or guarantor loan and may have an effect on a loan application if the lender uses financial associate data in their score.

 Your credit history will not be affected by the actions of previous tenants, the only information included is that which relates to you personally.
 It is also worth checking, however, that the information on your credit report is correct as any fraudulent activity or incorrect information may affect the credit score you are given by a lender or credit reference agency.

-Does a criminal record/Do fines affect your credit history?
+Do fines and criminal records affect your credit history?

 Does salary or savings affect a credit score?

+Your credit report and credit score are based on the historic information about how you manage your credit agreements.
 Information on your salary or on any positive balance in your bank account is not recorded as part of your credit history.
-Someone with a high income or a lot of savings may still find it hard to get credit if they have a lot of debts; a history of missed payments or are not on the electoral register.
+Someone with a high income or a lot of savings may still find it hard to get credit if they have a lot of debts.

 Your salary or savings may matter when they are included in an application for credit, as they will likely be part of the overall criteria lenders use to decide whether to lend to you.
-But, for example, they will not affect your Equifax Credit Score.
+However, they will not affect your Equifax Credit Score.

 Does a credit score determine if I get credit?